turnerbenjamin/grid-cove/gc-front-end/docs/3._tests-by-user-story/user-story-5-tests.md

 - [x] US5-GRD-6: It should not colour a cell where the right mouse button is clicked
 - [x] US5-GRD-7: It should not colour a cell where the origin element clicked does not have a key data attribute
+- [ ] US5-GRD-8: It should handle a mouse move over a non-cell element

 ## Build tests (BLD)